priyaveerapathiran/NJ-Accidents/README.md

 3. Analyzed the data using R packages
 4. Visualized the data to see what are the major cause for accidents?

+**Future Work**

+1. To do time series analysis to predict the future accident rate.